mavjav-edu/pcc_2e/solutions/chapter_10.md

 Visit Project Gutenberg (https://gutenberg.org/) and find a few texts you'd like to analyze.
 Download the text files for these works, or copy the raw text from your browser into a text file on your computer.

 You can use the `count()` method to find out how many times a word or phrase appears in a string.
-For example, the following code counts the number of times `'row'` appers in a string:
+For example, the following code counts the number of times `'row'` appears in a string:

 ```
 >>> line = "Row, row, row your boat"